Wardrobe of Anne of Denmark: Scotland

 Although Scottish merchants like Mungo Russell stocked many of the fabrics named in the record, some of the material was supplied by an English merchant, Baptist Hicks, and one of his former employees Humphrey Dethick came to the baptism of Duke Robert at Dunfermline Palace with tragic results.
 The cloth bought in England by Foulis and Jousie for the royal wardrobe was exempted from border customs at Berwick-upon-Tweed.

 Anne of Denmark owned some clothes embroidered with pearls, and these valuable pieces were stolen by her goldsmith Jacob Kroger in 1597.
 The accounts mention satin bought to "reform" and "repair" gowns and velvet or damask fabrics to make new sleeves and bodices for gowns.
 The damask "bodies" were stiffened with whale baleen.
 In 1597, Anne of Denmark ordered an elaborate gown embroidered with jet beads and buttons which proved "over heavy" to wear and her tailor was ordered to start again.

 In October 1600, after the Gowrie House affair, the French ambassador in London heard that Anne of Denmark (who was pregnant with Charles) kept to her chamber, in a state of undress, complaining of the absence of her servants, the sisters Beatrix and Barbara Ruthven who had been excluded by James VI.
 The banished courtier sisters may have usually helped her dress.

+George Heriot supplied her with a number of richly embroidered costume accessories including stomachers, a "bend" or sash featuring flowers and beasts, mittens, scarves, an embroidered purse, and (for herself Henry and Charles) castor hats with feathers.
 In January 1603, six "tire dressings" or head dresses were bought for £50.
 Anne of Denmark appointed an "attire-maker" James Taylor, confirmed on 17 May 1603.

 Masques in Scotland

+Wardrobe accounts for Anne of Denmark in Scotland include masque costume.

 Lightweight costume in brightly coloured taffeta was bought for masques, theatrical performances held at the weddings of courtiers, where she and King James danced in special outfits described as "maskerye claythis".
 Outfits in red, grey, green, and blue taffetta, and blue taffeta, and gold and silver "tock" with red and white feather plumages for six dancers were made by Peter Rannald in September 1591.
 Venues for these celebrations included Tullibardine Castle in June 1591 and Alloa Tower on New Year's Day 1593.
 In England, Anne would further develop the masque form to articulate her queenship and female power.

+Shoes

+Anne of Denmark's shoes may have been made by Alexander Crawfurd, a "cordiner" in the Canongate who worked for King James, and, in England, by Francis Baker and Thomas Wilson.
+Wilson had a workshop on the Strand and made shoes for masques.
+In 1611 Henry Frederick, Prince of Wales paid for a poor boy from Woodstock to be his apprentice.